dahlbaek/datapackage-py/README.md

 ## Changelog

-Here described only breaking and the most important changes.
-The full changelog and documentation for all released versions could be found in nicely formatted [commit history](https://github.com/frictionlessdata/datapackage-py/commits/master).
+Described here are only the most important changes and breaking changes.
+The full changelog and documentation for all released versions may be found in a nicely formatted [commit history](https://github.com/frictionlessdata/datapackage-py/commits/master).

 ### v1.2